icons

 Cigarettes 20 Pack (Marlboro)₹250 – ₹350

-Concerning eateries, you can depend on two starters without a cocktail, in a mid-range café, costing you around Rs.
-1000.
-Pune has numerous expensive eateries and bistros, too where you can make some extraordinary memories and there are several streets that, over time have become hubs that are known for eating and they are known as the it places to go if you are craving eating street food.
+Concerning eateries, you can depend on two starters without a cocktail in a mid-range café, costing you around ₹1000.
+Pune has numerous expensive eateries and bistros, too, where you can make some extraordinary memories, and several streets have become hubs known for eating.
+They are known as places to go if you are craving street food.

 RestaurantsPrice (Rs)